zopyx/print-css-rocks/docs/source/lesson-multiple-backgrounds.rst

                               <div>
-                                Does not render at all
+                                Does not render at all (no support for multiple background images)
                               </div>

                     </td>